Geonovum/T4R/respec/H3-findings-lab.md

 - Modern architectures operate on a web-scale and can work in a distributed environment, technologies like WebAssembly and memory optimized architectures make scaling systems a lot more feasible.

-### How do we create insights that are interpretable and well balanced?

-Make sure ethics and fair data practices are adopted within the systems.
-All too often an ethics framework is implemented like a 'paper excercise'.
-Understand challenges from an Ethics and FAIR viewpoint and implement them in technical systems can really add value.
-For example you could implement a workflow for an Ethics review.

-__Best practices__

-- Documentation and clear definitions are key.
-Design systems in such a way that provenance is available and results are transparant.
-Be wary of 'black box' solutions where you do not have a clue how results are calculated.

-### How can we create results in the short term, while staying relevant towards the future?

-Local, as well as regional government organisations have to deal with a lot of interconnected challenges.
-All too often a solution proposed for a particular challenge keeps increasing in scope until the proposed solution is too big to address, leading to 'apathy'.
-Be aware of this pattern and make sure to manage expectations.
-Work towards a bigger goal but do try to keep increments small and relevant.

-__Best practices__

-- Work with the best that is available today (affordable, reliable, scalable & resilient).
-    A business scope of a project is not the only scope to manage, from a technical point of view it is also tempting to wait for the next new feature or implement promising, but not proven technology too early.
-Be aware of this challenge and manage this risk explicitly.

-__Lessons learned__

-- Pay attention to agile development practices, deliverables should add value.
-But also take 'technical debt' into account.
-Be aware that system components need maintenance as well and reserve development time for a solid foundation.

 ---